Opening date: June 10, 2026

 Six Sisters Suite

-A tribute to Dolly's bond with her five sisters — this suite is built for group stays of up to six guests, with a living room centered on a gold and champagne couch beneath a rainbow-droplet chandelier.
-One of the more distinctive accommodation concepts in Nashville right now for group travel or family trips.
+A tribute to Dolly's bond with her five sisters — built for group stays of up to six guests, with a living room centered on a gold and champagne couch beneath a rainbow-droplet chandelier.
+One of the most distinctive accommodation concepts in Nashville for group travel or family trips.

 SongTeller Suite

 The flagship accommodation — a nearly 1,900-square-foot two-story suite with a gracious staircase, statement artwork, a large fireplace, and glitzy furnishings that reflect Dolly's characteristic style.
-The most premium option in the building and likely to be the most in-demand room at opening.
+The most premium option in the building and the most in-demand room at opening.

 Dolly's Life of Many Colors Museum

 The museum occupies the entire third floor of the hotel — over 20,000 square feet — and is billed as the largest exhibition dedicated to Dolly Parton's life ever assembled.
-Critically, it has its own dedicated entrance and is open to the public, not just hotel guests.
-Pre-sale tickets are already available through the hotel's website.
+It has its own dedicated entrance and is open to the public, not just hotel guests.
+Pre-sale tickets are available now through dollyslifeofmanycolors.com.

 The exhibits span every phase of Parton's career, from her childhood in the Smoky Mountains through her decades in music, film, television, and philanthropy.
-Specific installations include Dolly's Writing Room — featuring her actual handwritten lyrics — a replica of her tour bus, and a Dolly's Wardrobe section showcasing her most iconic looks alongside a Hall of Fame display of her awards.
+Specific installations include Dolly's Writing Room — featuring her handwritten lyrics — a replica of her tour bus, a Life on the Road section, Dolly's Wardrobe showcasing her most iconic looks, and a Hall of Fame display of her awards.

-The museum complements Parton's current "Journey of a Seeker" exhibit at the Country Music Hall of Fame and Museum, which runs through September 2026.
+The museum opens alongside the hotel on June 10, 2026 and complements Parton's "Journey of a Seeker" exhibit at the Country Music Hall of Fame and Museum running through September 2026.
 For serious fans visiting Nashville this year, both are worth building a trip around.

-The SongTeller is the most anticipated opening — but Nashville has several other new hotels worth knowing about before you book your trip.
+The SongTeller is the most anticipated opening — but Nashville has several other brand-new hotels worth knowing about before you book your trip.
+Our guide covers every new hotel opening in Music City, updated regularly.

-Browse New Nashville Hotels →Restaurants, Bars, and Live Music Venues
+Browse Every New Nashville Hotel Opening →Restaurants, Bars, and Live Music Venues

 The SongTeller has two dedicated live music venues and multiple dining concepts — more than most Nashville hotels of comparable size.